rgabelarde/sgmarket-server/README.md

 ## Documentation

 For more detailed documentation for the planning process, please refer to the [documentation](/documentation/NDI%20TAP%20Appln.docx).
+Do note that this planning document is not entirely accurate to the prototype implementation as it was a pre-implementation draft.

 The server component includes several key components:
 ### User Component
 As there is restricted access to NDI products for actual use, please imagine that the uuid, email should come from the singpass api along with MyInfo authorisation.